$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: WZW-like structure from the formulation

 Basic facts and definitions of the coalgebraic notation of $A_{\infty } / L_{\infty }$ algebras are summarized in appendix A. In appendix B, we derive a formula which is used in section 2.
 In appendix C, we consider the trivially embedding of the string field of the $L_\infty$ action belonging to the small Hilbert space into the string field in the large Hilbert space, and show the embedded action can also be written in the WZW-like form.
 Appendices D and E are devoted to the open NS and the closed NS-NS theories, respectively.

-\section{WZW-like structure from the $L_{\infty }$-formulation}
+\section{WZW-like structure from the $L_{\infty }$ formulation}

-In this section, we clarify a WZW-like structure naturally arising from the $L_\infty$-formulation.
-After a brief review of the $L_\infty$-formulation \cite{Erler:2014eba}, we show that the action can be written in the WZW-like form.
-We see that the functionals which appear in the action satisfy the $\mathbb Z_2$-reversed version of the conventional WZW-like relations in \cite{Berkovits:2004xh}, which guarantees the gauge invariance of the WZW-like form of the $L_\infty$-action.
+In this section, we clarify a WZW-like structure naturally arising from the $L_\infty$ formulation for NS heterotic string field theory.
+After a brief review of the $L_\infty$ formulation \cite{Erler:2014eba}, we show that the $L_{\infty }$ action can be written in our (alternative) WZW-like form.
+We see that the functionals appearing in the action satisfy alternative WZW-like relations, the $\mathbb Z_2$-reversed version of the conventional WZW-like relations in \cite{Berkovits:2004xh}, which guarantees the gauge invariance of the action.

 \niu{Preliminaries}

 The product of $n$ closed strings is described by a multilinear map $b_n:\mathcal H^{\wedge n}\to \mathcal H$, where $\wedge$ is the {\it symmetrized tensor product} satisfying $\Phi_1\wedge\Phi_2 =(-)^{{\rm deg}(\Phi_1){\rm deg}(\Phi_2)}\Phi_2\wedge\Phi_1$.
 A map $b_n:\mathcal H^{\wedge n}\to \mathcal H$ with degree $1$ naturally induces a map from the {\it symmetrized tensor algebra} $\mathcal {S(H)}=\mathcal H^{\wedge 0}\oplus\mathcal H^{\wedge 1}\oplus\mathcal H^{\wedge 2}\oplus\cdots$ to $\mathcal S(\mathcal H)$ itself, called a {\it coderivation}.
 A map $b_n:\mathcal H^{\wedge n}\to \mathcal H'$ with degree $0$ also naturally induces a map from $\mathcal {S(H)}$ to $\mathcal S(\mathcal H')$, called a {\it cohomomorphism}.
 Since it is convenient to write the functionals of the string field and the action in terms of them, we briefly introduce the rules of their actions here.